mrkmg/PathFinder/README.md

     MoveEntity(entity, solver.Path)
 ```

-For an example of `ITraversableGraphNode`, see
+For an example of `ITraversableNode`, see
 [SimpleWorld.Map.Position](Extras/SimpleWorld/Map/Position.cs).

 For examples of `INodeTraverser`, see